 It’s hard not to look at the 90s of peace and global reconnection in light of Russia’s facist war against the Ukraine.
-The Berlin Wall fell thanks to the heroic efforts of the Polish union Solidarność and eastern German protesters who took to the streets of Leipzig.
+The Berlin Wall fell thanks to the heroic efforts of the Polish union Solidarność workers and eastern German protesters who took to the streets of Leipzig.

 Thankfully enough, the unheroic efforts of marketeers didn’t impress Gen Xers all too much.
 I think a good chunk of that generation never believed in the promise that consumerism would save the planet or that it would bring long lasting peace to every corner of China and Russia.